 If the at-home spouse dies, what happens to the property that has already been divided?

-Whatever property was transferred to a spouse belongs to that spouse's estate and will pass to heirs unless the at-home spouse survives the recipient.
+Whatever property was transferred to a spouse belongs to that spouse’s estate and will pass to heirs unless the at-home spouse survives the recipient.
 The recipient spouse, as one of the heirs, should receive at least half of the estate based on state inheritance laws.
-If this does not occur there may be transfer of asset issues which could affect the recipient's eligibility.
+If this does not occur there may be a transfer of asset issues which could affect the recipient’s eligibility.
 If the at-home spouse survives the recipient, the estate of the at-home spouse will be subject to a claim by the State Medicaid Agency under Estate Recovery upon his or her death.

 If I have a will leaving specific property to certain persons, but I transfer the property to my spouse, will this property still go to the people I named in my will?

 No. Your heirs can only inherit what you actually own on the day you die.
 In addition, remember that the estate of the at-home spouse will be subject to estate recovery as noted above.